DataDog/hiring-engineers/answers.md

 # Visualizing data

-Utilizing the Datadog API, I have created a Dashboard which contains:
+Utilizing the Datadog API, I created a Dashboard which contains:

 * my_metric scoped over my host.
 * Max connections metric from the integration on PostgreSQL with the anomaly function applied.